 Each pupil can achieve a bronze, silver or gold award over the three years, depending on their enthusiasm, self motivation and commitment to a skill or variety of activities during the years.

-The scheme is a completely voluntary scheme and is child initiated.
-There are sections in which the children are required to do voluntary service, in or out of school.
+The scheme is a completely voluntary scheme and is pupil initiated.
+There are sections in which the pupils are required to do voluntary service, in or out of school.
 All aspects of their development are awarded points – responsibilities and projects as well as commitment, progression and achievement.
 Evidence of the challenges is recorded in a log book which must be kept and completed periodically by each pupil over three years.

 The scheme is taken very seriously by pupils.
 We hope you will encourage your child to take up the challenge.
-It encompasses many important skills which will be required for Secondary School and more importantly adult life!
+It encompasses many important skills which will be required for secondary school and more importantly adult life.